JimMoyle/CimDiskImage-PowerShell/Help/DisMount-CimDiskImage.md

 ```

 ## Description
 When the volume DeviceId is supplied as a parameter it will remove the mount point if it exists and then dismount the cimfs disk image, will only work on cim files.
+It will also dismount cimfs images with no pount point.

 ## Examples